To enhance local affordability. To foster inclusive communities.

 Data visualization: Transforming local housing data into engaging visual narratives

-The text provides an overview of the significance of data visualization in transforming complex housing data into easily comprehensible graphical representations.
-It emphasizes the increasing adoption of various visualization tools by cities, towns, and counties to present housing data effectively, ranging from simple charts to interactive dashboards.
-The brief outlines key considerations and best practices for creating impactful housing-related visualizations, supplemented with multiple illustrative examples.
+This piece provides an overview of the significance of data visualization in transforming complex housing data into easily comprehensible graphical representations.
+It also emphasizes the increasing adoption of various visualization tools by cities, towns, and counties to present housing data effectively, ranging from simple charts to interactive dashboards.
+Additionally, it outlines key considerations and best practices for creating impactful housing-related visualizations, supplemented with multiple illustrative examples.

 Lead paint is shown